chipp972/another-express-crud/README.md

 You can provide `isAuthenticated`, `isOwner` and `isAdmin` functions to customize when the access should be granted.

+You can also

 By default, all policies are `guest` if no policy is provided.

-Note: if the user object is not undefined, the permission of the request will be at least user (see Request data to know how to get user from request)
+Note: By default, if the user object is not undefined, the permission of the request will be at least user (see Request data to know how to get user from request)

 ## Todo